List of heads of government of Ivory Coast

 This article lists the heads of government of Ivory Coast, officially the Republic of Côte d'Ivoire, since the country gained independence from France in 1960.
-Patrick Achi currently serves as Prime Minister of Ivory Coast.
+The current prime minister is Robert Beugré Mambé since 17 October 2023.
+He assumed office after former Prime Minister Patrick Achi was removed from his position on 6 October 2023 when President Alassane Ouattara called for a government reshuffle.